elastisys/terms/terms-of-service.md

 - For PostgreSQL: user definitions, data definitions, and the data per-se.
 - For RabbitMQ: user definitions, vhost definitions, topology definitions.
+- For Argo CD: resources that can be created by application developers, such as: ApplicationSets; Applications; AppProjects; Secrets and ConfigMaps as needed to store configuration on repositories and notifications.

 The backup does NOT include: